slevithan/xregexp/README.md

 // -> ['xregexp.com', 'www.google.com']

-// Merge strings and regexes into a single pattern with updated backreferences XRegExp.union(['a+b*c', /(dog)\1/, /(cat)\1/], 'i');
+// Merge strings and regexes into a single pattern with updated backreferences XRegExp.union(['a+b*c', /(dog)\1/, /(cat)\1/], 'i', {conjunction: 'or'});
 // -> /a\+b\*c|(dog)\1|(cat)\2/i
 ```

 These examples give the flavor of what's possible, but XRegExp has more syntax, flags, methods, options, and browser fixes that aren't shown here.
-You can even augment XRegExp's regular expression syntax with addons (see below) or write your own.
+You can also augment XRegExp's regular expression syntax with addons (see below) or write your own.
 See [xregexp.com](http://xregexp.com/) for details.

 ## Addons